Business Licencing promotes safe and legitimate business premises and operations within Esquimalt.

 Notices are mailed at the end of each year to all active businesses.
-Business Licence fees are due and payable by January 31st of each year.
+Business licence fees are due annually and are payable by January 31.
 A $25 late fee will apply to all (renewal) business licence accounts as of February of that renewal year.
 All businesses must have a valid licence to legally operate in the Township of Esquimalt.

 If you receive a Business Licence Renewal invoice but your business has ceased to operate, please sign and return the invoice, stating “CLOSED”, or call 250-414-7136 for more information.